Ace Attorney Investigations: Miles Edgeworth: Legacy

 A manga based on the game, written by Kenji Kuroda and drawn by Kazuo Maekawa, premiered in 2009 in Kodansha's Weekly Young Magazine.
 Kodansha also released the manga in North America in four volumes between July 31, 2012, and January 29, 2013.
 The second and third volume ranked 7th and 8th, respectively, on The New York Times Manga Best Seller List for one week each in 2012.
 In 2011, an attraction based on the game was opened in the amusement park Joypolis in Tokyo.
 A stage play based on the game ran in July 2016 in Tokyo.

-A sequel to the game, Ace Attorney Investigations 2, was released in Japan on February 3, 2011.
-There are currently no plans for Capcom to release it internationally, but a fan translation has been made and released on the internet.
+A sequel to the game, Ace Attorney Investigations 2: Prosecutor's Gambit, was released in Japan on February 3, 2011.
+While there were initially no plans for Capcom to release it internationally, the game was eventually localized as part of the Ace Attorney Investigations Collection, released in September 2024.
+The compilation, which includes both games, features high-resolution graphics, with the option to choose between newly animated character sprites and the original pixel art, as well as bonus content such as artwork and music.
 In July 2013, Eshiro said that he and Yamazaki would like to make a third Investigations game, and that he intended to secure the needed Capcom personnel and plan everything out in the future, but that he could not make any promises.